-The purpose of this document is to support academic programs, faculty mentors, and students developing research and experiential opportunities for undergraduates in AY 20-21.
+The purpose of this document is to support academic programs, faculty mentors, and students to develop research and experiential opportunities for undergraduates in online and remote-accessible courses.

-Many undergraduate students pursue collaborative, project-based and research experiences annually at Brown.
+Many undergraduate students pursue collaborative, project-based, and research experiences annually at Brown.
 These experiences normally take place alongside faculty in campus-based and clinical departments through independent study courses, senior theses, capstones, paid and voluntary positions, via Undergraduate Teaching and Research Awards (UTRAs), and more.
 STEM, visual arts (VISA), and theatre arts and performance studies (TAPS) students seek out traditional research, studio and performance opportunities to meet concentration requirements and prepare for graduate programs and the workforce.
-Faculty leading research labs are guided by Resuming Research Principles and Procedures, which prioritize the health of Brown’s community.
-The Resuming Research Principles and Procedures include policies for including undergraduates in laboratory research plans.
-Uncertainties due to COVID-19 and subsequent University policies will impact some student-faculty plans to pursue in person experiences on campus in AY 20-21.
-Please note that instructors who are developing lab, studio, and performance classes that involve an in-person component should refer to the guidelines for developing plans for safe instruction.

 Guidance for Directors of Undergraduate Study, Advisors, and Faculty Mentors

 Students benefit greatly from research and experiential learning (Auchincloss et al., 2014; Kuh, 2008; Linn, Palmer, Baranger, Gerard, & Stone, 2015; Russell, Hancock, & McCullough, 2007).
-Academic programs should consider COVID-19 impacts on the ability of concentrators to meet research, studio and performance-based requirements in the coming year.
+In times of disuption, academic programs should consider impacts on the ability of concentrators to meet research, studio and performance-based requirements.
 Programs might consider the non-traditional opportunities presented below as students strive to satisfy requirements remotely.
 Many of the examples provided can be adapted for independent study course work, capstone experiences, UTRAs, and senior theses.

-While this type of remote research and experiential learning may seem daunting at first, experience in recent months revealed that it is surprisingly feasible.
+While this type of remote research and experiential learning may seem daunting at first, recent experiences at Brown revealed that it is surprisingly feasible.
 Keys to success include regular individual meetings with lab/scholarly group members who can provide assistance with the inevitable bumps in the road, including snags when working with new materials and concepts remotely.
 Another key is student involvement in regular group meetings, where immersion in discussion of ongoing projects and related papers provides important context.
 A third key is establishing guidelines for how students and mentors will communicate on a regular basis.

 The Library is available to partner with faculty to create training plans for undergraduates pursuing research under their mentorship.
 The Library’s Research Tutorials and Consultations may be useful for faculty.

-Ideas for AY 20-21 Undergraduate Research & Experiential Learning
+Ideas for Online and Remote-Accessible Undergraduate Research & Experiential Learning

-Course-based Collaborative Research and Scholarly Experiences - Brown has a number of courses that engage groups of students in addressing a research question or knowledge gap of interest to scholarly communities.
-These courses make research and scholarly experiences more inclusive and accessible to students, and they are designed to complement the traditional model of 1:1 faculty-student mentorships or independent studies.
+Brown has a number of courses across the curriculum, which engage groups of students in addressing a research question or knowledge gap of interest to scholarly communities.
+These courses make research and scholarly experiences more inclusive and accessible to students, and they are designed to complement the traditional model of 1:1 faculty-student mentorships or independent studies (Hensel, 2018).

-Cogut Institute Collaborative Humanities Courses - team-taught undergraduate courses on a research theme, method, practice, or problem that has relevance across disciplines, divisions, or schools.
-Three courses have been funded thus far:
+Cogut Institute Collaborative Humanities Courses are team-taught undergraduate courses on a research theme, method, practice, or problem that has relevance across disciplines, divisions, or schools.

 Visual and Performing Arts